Manish881-hub/Manish881-hub/README.md

       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💻 I use daily: **.js**, **.java**, **.py**,  **.sql**
 - 📖 I am currently reading **The Art of Being Alone** by Renuka Gavrani
-- 💬 Talk to me about Football, python (neither of these is any insect or animal), Silicon Valley & startups
+- 💬 Talk to me about Football, python (neither of these is any insect or animal)
 - 👯 We can connect to play some games of Chess ♟
 - ⚡ Fun fact: Je connais un peu le français
 - 🧑‍💻 Tech I work on :